 Kate brings more than 15 years of experience in the private and non-profit sectors, where she worked in operational management and human resources with the professional services firm PricewaterhouseCoopers.
 She focused on performance management, process improvement, and change management projects in San Francisco, CA and Washington, DC.
 In conjunction with her Master’s degree Kate worked at Working Minds, a core project of the Carson J. Spencer Foundation, which provides tools to workplaces to reduce the incidence of suicide among working-aged adults through early recognition and intervention.
 Kate has also worked with a metro DC management company, a national non-profit higher education association, and a national life insurance company.

-She holds a Bachelor of Arts in International Studies with a Latin American emphasis from Westmont College and is a Master's degree candidate in Social Enterprise at the School of International Service at American University in Washington, DC.
+She holds a Bachelor of Arts in International Studies with a Latin American emphasis from Westmont College and a Master of Arts in Social Enterprise from the School of International Service at American University in Washington, DC.

 Mary Claire Kraft, Program Manager